Sorbonne University: The Sorbonne College

 As it is the case in the Anglo-American university system, Sorbonne University proposes a major-minor system, that is currently being deployed at the university.

 Sorbonne University, in partnership with INSEAD, also offers all of its alumni and PhD students a professionalizing course in business management to complete their curriculum.

 The Doctoral College

 Since 2010, every PhD student is being delivered an honorary diploma labeled Sorbonne University.
 This diploma highlights and gathers the skills of the doctors and researchers from the institutions that form Sorbonne University.

 The Sorbonne Doctoral College, created in 2013, coordinates the activities of the 26 doctoral schools.
-Since 2014, it has developed cross-disciplinary Ph.Ds between the different members of the Sorbonne University Association.
+Since 2014, it has developed cross-disciplinary PhDs between the different members of the Sorbonne University Association.

-Since 2011, Sorbonne University celebrates its graduates in a formal ceremony where every Ph.D. graduate wears a scholar uniform.
+Since 2011, Sorbonne University celebrates its graduates in a formal ceremony where every PhD graduate wears a scholar uniform.

 Research

 To strengthen the influence of its research infrastructures at the international level, Sorbonne University has developed several research programs aiming at reinforcing or exploring new fields of study.
 This innovative cross-disciplinary approach was embodied with the creation of four new academic positions gathering several establishments of the group: